Frequently Asked Pediatric Dental Questions Hinsdale and Downers Grove

 How do I know if my child is getting enough fluoride?

 We can discuss how to evaluate the fluoride level of your child’s primary source of drinking water.
-If the fluoride level is deficient, or if your child drinks bottled water lacking fluoride, our doctors may prescribe fluoride supplements, but only after reviewing any potential sources of fluoride your child is exposed to.
+If the fluoride level is deficient, or if your child drinks bottled water lacking fluoride, our pediatric dentists may prescribe fluoride supplements, but only after reviewing any potential sources of fluoride your child is exposed to.

 We absolutely welcome parents into the back during their child’s visit.
-This brings ease to the child and is greatly encouraged at Brush Pediatric Dentistry;.
+This brings ease to the child and is greatly encouraged at Brush Pediatric Dentistry.
 We love for parents to be active participants in their child's care!

 What should I do if my child falls and knocks out a permanent tooth?